Today, I am happy to announce the release of Swarm64 DA 4.0, database acceleration extensions for Postgres. Here are the highlights:

 - FPGA support is now optional; you can accelerate Postgres with OR without using an FPGA.

 - We patched pg_dump to backup and restore foreign table (FDW) data.
 The patch was contributed, and committed in PostgreSQL 13.

 You can try Swarm64 DA for free, and we hear that it is a great way to spend your time in quarantine 🙂

 - Launch a Swarm64 DA-accelerated Postgres instance from the AWS Marketplace

-- Request a trial copy of Swarm64 DA if you want to run it somewhere else.
+- Get a free Swarm64 DA development license if you want to run it somewhere else.

 No FPGA required (but optional)

 If you know anything about Swarm64, then you probably know that we’ve always been “that FPGA acceleration for Postgres company.”
 We’re still that, but starting with 4.0, you don’t need an FPGA in your server to benefit from Swarm64 database acceleration.